acousticrobot/FlyPaper/README.md

 ## FlyPaper Objects

 The main purpose of the FlyPaper framework is to allow easy debugging of more complicated systems, quickly adding variables to the canvass so you don't have to console.log them at 50 frames per second.
-Additionally is adds basic functionality [ dragging and dropping, rotating, selecting, pullbars ] and motions [ swing, bob, custom ] to shapes or groups of shapes.
+Additionally is adds basic functionality [ dragging and dropping, rotating, selecting, pull-bars ] and motions [ swing, bob, custom ] to shapes or groups of shapes.
 Lastly, it allows you to register objects to listen for events, or publish events for other shapes to respond to.

 	//--------------------- BEGIN Template -------------//